Concord Township Fire Department has averaged 2,448 calls per year over the past 5 years.

 Concord Township Fire Department is ready to respond to your medical calls for service with a paramedic staff and state of the art medical equipment 24 hours a day, 7 days a week.

-Concord Township transports patients to a number of area hospitals, with TriPoint Medical Center, University Hospitals Geauga, Cleveland Clinic Hillcrest and Lake Health West being the destination for the majority of transports.
+Concord Township transports patients to a number of area hospitals, with University Hospitals TriPoint Medical Center, University Hospitals Geauga, Cleveland Clinic Hillcrest and University Hospitals Lake West Medical Center being the destination for the majority of transports.
 There are instances when EMS personnel must transfer a patient to another agency to complete the transport, such as when a victim of a vehicle crash must be flown to a trauma center.
 There are also specific cases when a patient requires specialized care.
 Whenever possible, a patient is presented with a choice of destination hospitals and all attempts are made to follow patient requests.